julien6387/supvisors/docs/xml_rpc.rst

             ========================== =============== ===========
             'application_name'         ``str``         The Application name the process belongs to.
             'process_name'             ``str``         The Process name.
-            'addresses'                ``list(str)``   *DEPRECATED* The deduced names of all |Supvisors| instances where the process can be started.
-                                                       This entry will be removed in the next version.
             'identifiers'              ``list(str)``   The deduced names of all |Supvisors| instances where the process can be started.
             'start_sequence'           ``int``         The Process starting rank when starting the related application,